coochill/GeoMinder/README.md

 ---

 ## About
-<p><strong>Your Tasks, Right Place at the Right Time</strong></p>
+<p><strong>Your Tasks, Right Place at the Right Time 📍</strong></p>
 <p>A location-based task reminder app that helps you stay productive by sending reminders based on your location!
-Whether it's a grocery list at the store or a meeting reminder at the office, GeoMinder ensures you never miss a task.</p>
+Whether it's a grocery list at the store or a meeting reminder at the office, GeoMinder ensures you never miss a task. 🗓️📲</p>

 ---